-If the leave of absence is granted and the teacher returns to the District within one year, he/she may be returned to his/her former school and previous assignment if available.
+If the leave of absence is granted and the teacher returns to the District within one year, they may be returned to their former school and previous assignment if available.
 Teachers shall notify District officials prior to April 25, of their intent to return.